Verlander vanquished: Astros lose lead, Dodgers force Game 7

 The defeat dropped Verlander to 0-4 with a 5.67 ERA in five World Series starts, having previously gone this far with the Tigers.
 Overall, he's 11-6 in the postseason — it's only these games in October, like this outing on Halloween night, that bedevil him.

-Verlander didn't pitch badly.
+In a back-and-forth Series, and the Astros in position to clinch, Verlander reckoned "the baseball gods said, 'Here we go, Game 7.'"

 With fianc?e Kate Upton watching in an Astros jacket with throwback rainbow colors, he came out blazing.

 Mixing an occasional hook with his 97 mph heat, Verlander dominated for five innings, nicked for a mere single while striking out eight.

-But in the sixth, with a 1-0 lead and the Astros getting nearer to a first Series championship in their 56 seasons, thing got away from Verlander.
+But in the sixth, with a 1-0 lead and the Astros getting nearer to a first Series championship in their 56 seasons, things got away from Verlander.

-Eighth-place batter Austin Barnes singled and hardnosed veteran Chase Utley stood fairly still while a bounced pitch hit him.
+Eighth-place batter Austin Barnes singled and hard-nosed veteran Chase Utley stood fairly still while a bounced pitch hit him.

-Astros manager A.J.
 Hinch came out, but there was no doubt this was Verlander's game — this was the moment they got him for.

+Chris Taylor was up to the challenge, too, especially after manager Dave Roberts let him hit away.

-Chris Taylor was up to the challenge, too.
-He looped a soft RBI double down the right-field line that tied it.
-Corey Seager followed with a long sacrifice fly, and just like that, the Astros' edge was gone.
+Taylor went the opposite way, looping a soft RBI double down the right-field line that tied it.
+Corey Seager followed with a long sacrifice fly, and in a flash, the Astros' edge was gone.

 Verlander left after the sixth, having allowed only three hits.
 He stoically walked off the mound, his night done.
+Needing to catch up, Hinch pulled him for a pinch hitter after Josh Reddick drew a leadoff walk in the seventh.

 Verlander pitched well in Game 2 at Dodger Stadium, when Los Angeles came back from a 1-0 deficit.
 The Astros eventually won in the 11th, spurred by Verlander hollering encouragement at them in the dugout in the late innings.

-On this cool night in LA, no one could save Verlander or his teammates.
+On this cool evening in LA, no one could save Verlander or his teammates.

+"I wasn't trying to be the hero tonight.
+I was just trying to pitch," he said.

 ———